 (Update) Sleepimage File Keeps Reappearing despite Hibernate Disabled:

 I just noticed this recently (mini w/Mtn Lion 10.8.4) but I hadn't checked earlier for the sleepimage file 'reappearing' after deleting it.
 Regardless of hibernate mode being disabled and deleting the sleepimage file, it will later reappear.
 Deleted it via sudo rm (file located in /private/var/vm/ or /var/vm/) - ls check shows file is gone.
-I verify (via pmset) that hibernate mode is disabled yet the sleepimage file reappears on the next boot/restart - even if the mac had not been in sleep at all.
-(In fact, I noticed the file was recreated again after only several minutes of idle time.
-System/drives even Display were set to never sleep - deleted the file, let the mini sit idle for 5-10 minutes (no wifi/internet connection active, only the terminal open).
-Checking /private/var/vm/ again showed the sleepimage file was back (with a new timestamp).
+I verify (via pmset) that hibernate mode is disabled yet the sleepimage file reappears - even if the mac had not been in sleep at all.
+In fact, I noticed the file was recreated again after a few minutes.
+(System/drives, even Display were set to never sleep - deleted the Sleepimage file, let the mini sit idle for 5-10 minutes (no wifi/internet connection active, only the terminal open).
+Checking /private/var/vm/ again showed the sleepimage file was back (with a new timestamp.)

 My first thought was to create a small sleepimage file and write protect it, but curious if anyone has a better suggestion.
 (For now I'm just leaving it alone.)

 Double your Mac mini, MacBook, or MacBook Pro's Capacity

 Amazon: Download Cloud Player for iPad, but don't download iOS Kindle update

 Amazon warns iOS users to not update Kindle app due to glitch

 VirnetX v.
 Apple judge upholds $368M patent suit verdict

 What 'New Categories' Could Apple Be Considering?